en

 Address: 3-36 Nihongimachi, Hekinan, Aichi 447-0029

 Access: Take the Meitetsu train to Chiryu station, then change to the Mikawa line and get off at Kitashinkawa station.
-Take the free Kurukuru Bus to the Hirofuji Garden West stop.
-From there it is about a 30 minute walk.
+Take the free Kurukuru Bus to the Koto-en Nishi bus stop.

 Fuji no Kairo (Toyota City)